Jadhavsakshi7887/Emotion-Detection/README.md

 The model classifies emotions in images of faces into different categories such as **happy, sad, angry**, etc.
 It is designed to be used for various applications including **sentiment analysis**, **human-computer interaction**, and more.

+# Trained on Google Colab

+This model was trained using Google Colab, leveraging its free GPU/TPU resources for faster computation

 ---

 ## **Features**